-For construction of the pits, the students will measure sticks that are about three feet long.
-Then they will essentially make a three foot cube (three across by three wide by three deep).
+For the construction of the pits, the students will measure sticks that are about three feet long.
+Then they will essentially make a three-foot cube (three across by three wide by three deep).
 The pits are then filled with what are called cooking stones and then a pipe is run from the water drainage spot to the pit.
-The rocks are then covered with plastic or sack material and the dirt placed back on top.
+The rocks are then covered with plastic or sack material and the dirt is placed back on top.
 Ideally, when finished, the pits should only be seen as a pipe coming from the house and going into the ground.
 In that way all the water is kept below the surface.

 The implementation of this project will allow the students to create a drama which will educate the community on malaria prevention.
 They will also engage in a competition for which the best-constructed pits will be recognized and prizes will be awarded.